 2 Layer Bars

-Stir until mixture is well blended, then pour the 2nd color until mixture reaches 2/3 full in the mold.
+Stir until the mixture is well blended, then pour the 2nd color until the mixture reaches 2/3 full in the mold.
 Spray with rubbing alcohol to remove any bubbles so that it will adhere to the next level.
 Repeat for the third and final layer.
 Spray with rubbing alcohol.
 Sprinkle glitter on top if desired.
 Let sit overnight—pop out the shell when the soap has cooled.
 Gently push down on the mold to pull out the soap.
 Cut from the side to avoid the layers from splitting, and use a serrated knife.
-And add any finishing touches or packaging you desire.
+Lastly, add any finishing touches or packaging you desire.

 Soap Making Supplies

-- Funnels - small funnels make pouring your liquid into molds or bottles so easy.
+- Funnels - small funnels make pouring your liquid into molds or bottles easy.
 You can find them in plastic or stainless steel.

-Soap is great for cleaning the body and hand washing.
+Soap is great for both cleaning the body and hand washing.
 However, there are times when hand washing isn't possible.
 What to do?
 Make a hand sanitizer you can take with you anywhere on the go!

 - 78 ml Alcohol (99% Isopropyl or organic)

 - 0.15 ml Organic Tea Tree Essential Oil